V-Sekai/manuals/decisions/20241221-wandering-bakery.md

 ### Describe how your proposal will work

-The Minimal Viable Product (MVP) will focus on a single core gameplay loop.
-It will feature one town, a small village with a few key characters.
-Characters will have simple desires that can be fulfilled with basic pastries, and there will be a limited set of recipes with clear emotional connections.
-The core interaction will involve dialogue with characters, baking, and observing reactions.
+The Minimal Viable Product (MVP) will focus on a single core gameplay loop centered around a traveling bakery.
+Each day, the player will arrive in a new procedurally generated village with a few key characters.
+These characters will have simple desires and backstories that can be discovered through dialogue and fulfilled with baked goods.

+The core gameplay loop involves:

+1. **Exploration:** Arriving in a new village and exploring its map, which includes key locations like a town square, a well, or a character's home.
+2. **Dialogue:** Engaging in conversations with characters to uncover their needs, desires, and backstories.
+3. **Baking:** Utilizing a recipe book and available ingredients to bake pastries with specific emotional connections (e.g., a comforting cookie, a celebratory cake).
+This includes managing a simple inventory and potentially purchasing ingredients.
+4. **Observation:** Delivering pastries to characters and observing their reactions, which can range from simple dialogue changes to triggering new quests or story events.

+**LLM Integration:**

-An AI Storyteller, powered by an LLM, will generate the town, characters, and basic dialogue.
-This includes world generation with a simple map and a few key locations within the village, character development with basic backstories and needs, and dynamic dialogue with simple variations based on player choices and actions.
+An AI Storyteller, powered by an LLM, will dynamically generate the following:

+- **World Generation:** Creating a unique village each day with a simple map and a few key locations.
+- **Character Development:** Generating characters with basic backstories, needs, and desires.
+This includes a daily "special customer" with a unique and more complex need.
+- **Dynamic Dialogue:** Creating branching conversations that respond to player choices and actions, including variations based on gifted pastries and the character's emotional state.
+- **Menu Generation:** Creating a menu with dynamic pricing based on ingredient scarcity and village economy.

+**Content Verification:**

-Content verification will be handled by the Goal-Task Planner's verifier, which will monitor and filter LLM output to ensure quality and consistency.
-This includes ensuring coherence within the game's context, filtering inappropriate or offensive content, and maintaining a consistent tone and style throughout the generated content.
+The Goal-Task Planner's verifier will monitor and filter LLM output to ensure quality and consistency.
+This includes:

-The Goal-Task Planner integration will involve defining a `Domain` that encapsulates the game's environment, actions, and goals.
-Actions will include tasks like `bake_pastry(pastry_type)`, `talk_to_character(character_id)`, and `give_pastry(character_id, pastry_type)`.
-Goals will include objectives like `character_satisfied(character_id)`, `recipe_unlocked(recipe_id)`, and `story_event_triggered(event_id)`.
-Tasks will involve actions such as `satisfy_character(character_id)`, `unlock_recipe(recipe_id)`, and `trigger_story_event(event_id)`.
-For complex scenarios requiring multiple sub-goals to be achieved, a `Multigoal` will be defined.
-The `Plan.find_plan()` method will be utilized to generate a sequence of actions to achieve the desired goals based on the current game state.
+- Ensuring coherence within the game's context.
+- Filtering inappropriate or offensive content.
+- Maintaining a consistent tone and style.

+**Goal-Task Planner Integration:**

+The Goal-Task Planner will define a `Domain` with actions, goals, and tasks:

+- **Actions:** `bake_pastry(pastry_type)`, `talk_to_character(character_id)`, `give_pastry(character_id, pastry_type)`, `buy_ingredients(ingredient_type, amount)`, `explore_location(location_id)`.
+- **Goals:** `character_satisfied(character_id)`, `recipe_unlocked(recipe_id)`, `story_event_triggered(event_id)`, `daily_special_fulfilled`, `earn_minimum_coins`.
+- **Tasks:** `satisfy_character(character_id)`, `unlock_recipe(recipe_id)`, `trigger_story_event(event_id)`, `fulfill_special_request`, `sell_pastries`.
+- **Multigoal:** For complex scenarios, like satisfying the daily special customer, a `Multigoal` will define the necessary sub-goals.

+The `Plan.find_plan()` method will generate a sequence of actions to achieve the desired goals.

 ### The Benefits

-This prototype will serve as a proof of concept, demonstrating the potential of LLM-driven narrative and allowing for rapid iteration to quickly test and refine core mechanics.
+This prototype allows for rapid iteration and testing of LLM-driven narrative generation in a contained environment.
+It demonstrates the potential for dynamic storytelling and emergent gameplay.

 ### The Downsides

-The prototype will have a limited scope and will not represent the full vision.
-There is also potential for unexpected behavior, requiring close monitoring of the LLMs.
+The prototype will have a limited scope.
+LLM behavior can be unpredictable, requiring close monitoring.

 ### The Road Not Taken

 A full-fledged game is too complex for an initial prototype.
+Starting with a simpler, focused experience allows for faster iteration and learning.

 ### Why is it in Core and done by us?

-This aligns with our focus on innovative game development.
+This aligns with our focus on innovative game development and exploring the use of LLMs in interactive narratives.

 ### Status